neslihanvsr/cv/README.md

+CV preparation using HTML

-I create my CV using only HTML and host it on Github.
+I created my CV using HTML and hosted it on Github.